ISTIC-M2-ILa-GM/WePlan/DESIGN.md

 ### Front end

+The front end application runs with the Angular 6+ framework.

+The web-app sends and receives data asynchronously to the back-end server using services stored in `src/app/services`.

+All pages (templates) are written in HTML and stored in `src/app/components`.
+The app is designed using [Materialize CSS](https://materializecss.com/) wrapped in the [ngx-materialize](https://github.com/sherweb/ngx-materialize) Angular module.

 ### Back end

 The Back end application used the hexagonal architecture (also known as *Ports and Adapters*).
-The domain layer isn't dependents of others layers.
+The domain layer isn't depending on any other layer.
 It provides some interfaces for the infrastructure layer known as Service Provider Interfaces (SPI), we can found them at *domain/src/main/java/fr/istic/gm/weplan/domain/adapter*.
 It also provides others interfaces for the server layer known as Application Provider Interfaces (API), wan found them at *domain/src/main/java/fr/istic/gm/weplan/domain/service*.

 The development is in TDD (Test Driven Development).

 ## Technology

-* Languages: JavaScript/Java
+* Languages: TypeScript/Java
-* Front end: Angular - Singlepage Application
+* Front end: Angular - Single page application (SPA)
 * Back end: Spring Boot - Restful webserver
 * Build: maven + npm